coachcare/npm-datepicker/README.md

 ## Installation

 As usual run `yarn add @coachcare/datepicker` or `npm install @coachcare/datepicker`.
-This module requires `moment` and `moment-timezome` for the MomentDateAdapter.
+This module requires `moment` and `moment-timezone` for the MomentDateAdapter.

 Now add the modules to your Angular Module: